starsheriff/train-os/10a-interrupts/README.md

+# NOTE:
+this is the first draft with both asm and c code working.

 # Interrupts
 In this section, we are going add facilities to our kernel to handle interrupts and exceptions.
 Adding these capabilities early on is important I think, because it will